 The Keeper of the Records of Scotland has produced his first annual report on the Public Records Scotland (Act) 2011.

-Download a copy the annual report by the Keeper of the Records of Scotland, 2013, Acrobat PDF, 2.9MB, new window
+Download a copy of the annual report by the Keeper of the Records of Scotland, 2013, Acrobat PDF, 2.9MB, new window.

 For the timetable and methodology of the implementation of the Public Records (Scotland) Act 2011 please consult our Assessment Process page.

 The Public Records (Scotland) Act 2011 received Royal Assent on 20 April 2011.
 It is the first new public records legislation in Scotland for over 70 years.